-The US marketing approval of Kadcyla in February 2013 triggered a \$10.5 million milestone payment to us.
-Through June 30, 2013, we have received and recognized a total of \$24.0 million in milestone payments under this agreement.
-The next potential milestone we will be entitled to receive will be either a \$5 million regulatory milestone for marketing approval of Kadcyla in Europe or a \$5 million regulatory milestone for marketing approval of Kadcyla in Japan, depending on which occurs first.
+In fiscal year 2014 we received two \$5 million milestone payments in connection with marketing approval of Kadcyla in Japan and in the EU.
+Through June 30, 2014, we have received and recognized a total of \$34.0 million in milestone payments under this agreement.
+The next potential milestone we will be entitled to receive will be a \$5 million regulatory milestone for marketing approval of Kadcyla for a first extended indication as defined in the agreement.

-Roche, through its Genentech unit, also has licenses for the exclusive right to use our maytansinoid TAP technology with antibodies to four undisclosed targets, which were granted under the terms of a separate May 2000 right-to-test agreement with Genentech.
+Roche, through its Genentech unit, also has licenses for the exclusive right to use our maytansinoid ADC technology with antibodies to four undisclosed targets, which were granted under the terms of a separate May 2000 right-to-test agreement with Genentech.
 For each of these licenses we received a \$1 million license fee and are entitled to receive up to a total of \$38 million in milestone payments and also royalties on the sales of any resulting products.
-We have not received any milestone payments from these agreements through June 30, 2013.
+We have not received any milestone payments from these agreements through June 30, 2014.
 Roche is responsible for the development, manufacturing, and marketing of any products resulting from these licenses.
-Roche no longer has the right to take additional licenses under the right-to-test agreement.
+Roche no longer has the right to take additional licenses under the right- to-test agreement.